 The 2010B Subordinate Note is a limited obligation of the District secured by a Required Mill Levy, as further described in the 2010B Subordinate Note Resolution, including the portion of the specific ownership tax that is collected as a result of the imposition of the Required Mill Levy, and any other legally available revenues which the District determines to credit to payment of the 2010B Subordinate Note.
-Amounts due and owing on the 2010B Subordinate Note shall be paid on a subordinate basis to any Senior Obligations, including the Series 2015 Bonds and the Series 2017 Bonds.
+Amounts due and owing on the 2010B Subordinate Note shall be paid on a subordinate basis to any Senior Obligations, including the Series 2020A-1 Loan, the Series 2020A-2 Bonds and the Series 2020B Bonds.